emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 overwhelmed trying to figure out what, if anything, to do about the negative experiences my co-workers had had when using MU.

-Revisiting a design you've been working on for so long is painful, especially in cases like this where the majority of the work is already complete.
-We felt like we just had to solve the scoped package problem and we'd finally be done.
+Discovering problems in a design you've been working on for so long is painful, especially in cases like this where the majority of the work was already complete, and we thought we were so close to the finish line.

-Programming language and API design is hard.
-Really hard.
+Programming language and API design is really hard.
 Sometimes I read old RFCs and marvel at how obvious the design seems now, after the weeks, months, or years we spent teasing it out from the millions of possibilities in front of us.

 When you're trying to balance so many competing constraints, sometimes a small change is all it takes to get you out of a design conundrum you've struggled with for months.
 In this case, that change was angle bracket component invocation.

-As I mentioned above, it seemed obvious we couldn't use JavaScript for template imports because components had to have a dash in their name.
-If we wanted to import identifiers with a dash in the name, we'd have to invent our own syntax.
+One reason we didn't think we could use JavaScript imports in templates was because components had to have a dash in their name.
+Unfortunately, dashes aren't valid in JavaScript identifiers, so something like `import some-component from './some-component'` produces a syntax error.

-Angle bracket components, on the other hand, start with a capital letter to differentiate themselves from normal HTML tags, so they use PascalCase—and no dash.
+Angle bracket components, on the other hand, start with a capital letter to disambiguate themselves from normal HTML tags: `<MyComponent />` instead of `{{my-component}}`.
+Most importantly, there's no dash.

 As the Ember community started using angle bracket syntax, early feedback was very positive.
 All of a sudden, JavaScript import syntax was back on the table.

-With the renewed excitement about template imports, it was a good time to bring up the ergonomic concerns about MU.
+With the renewed interest in exploring JavaScript imports for templates, it also gave us a good opportunity to try to address the ergonomic problems people had reported when trying MU.

 Without template imports, we had to rely on MU to resolve component names, meaning the files in the `src/ui/components` directory had to follow strict